i0brendan0/pokecrystal2/README.md

 * Pokemon Trainers which have been given shiny Pokemon have edited parties.
 * The chances to have a wild Pokemon with a held item has been increased to 24% and 6%.
 * The Unown that you can catch from each puzzle have been changed
+* The Light Ball will increase Special Attack for Pichu, Pikachu, and Raichu.

 List of minor things left to do
 * Add more Egg moves.